scryptedapp/arlo/README.md

 # Arlo Plugin for Scrypted

+**NOTE:** Due to recent changes in authentication timeouts on Arlo Cloud (~2 weeks down to ~2 hours), it is recommended to set up IMAP 2FA to reduce the number of manual logins required.
+The IMAP refresh interval has also be updated to **minutes** instead of **days**.
+Please modify your settings accordingly.

+## Introduction

 The Arlo Plugin connects Scrypted to Arlo Cloud, allowing you to access all of your Arlo cameras in Scrypted.

 It is highly recommended to create a dedicated Arlo account for use with this plugin and share your cameras from your main account, as Arlo only permits one active login to their servers per account.
 Using a separate account allows you to use the Arlo app or website simultaneously with this plugin, otherwise logging in from one place will log you out from all other devices.